 - Exceeds the Australian median household income of $1164.60, suggesting they all have an above-average household and disposable income.

 - Has a DSR Score (Demand Supply Ratio) of Good or Above Average

 - Has a population in excess of 6500

 - Is ‘Very Walkable’ with a Walk Score of 70+

-But remember… not all properties in the suburbs will make investment great properties, and even within the suburbs still be certain locations that must be avoided and other neighbourhoods which will outperform
+Remember: Not all properties in the suburbs will make investment grade properties, and even within the suburbs still be certain locations that must be avoided and other neighbourhoods which will outperform.

 Coogee is a gentrified coastal suburb South-East of Sydney CBD which will see the benefits of infrastructure projects over 2020.

 The South-East Light Rail project is a $2.2B project and will see a 12km light rail network connect Circular Quay to Kingsford.

 In addition to the light rail, a $5M upgrade of the Coogee Bay Road town centre commenced in September 2018.

 - Total population: 14,012